 Kristin Hall Schultz, Trustee, Phi Nu 2006

-Sorority Executive Director, Bonnie Rubenstein Wunsch, Epsilon Eta 1981, also serves as an ex officio member of the AEPhi Foundation board.
+Sorority Executive Director, Bonnie Rubenstein Wunsch, Epsilon Eta 1981, serves as an ex officio member of the AEPhi Foundation board.